opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 -----------------------------
 .. c:function:: double FeatureEvaluator::calcOrd(int featureIdx) const

-    Computes value of an ordered (numerical) feature.
+    Computes the value of an ordered (numerical) feature.

-    :param featureIdx: Index of feature whose value will be computed.
+    :param featureIdx: Index of the feature whose value is computed.

-Returns computed value of ordered feature.
+The function returns the computed value of an ordered feature.

 .. index:: FeatureEvaluator::calcCat